-Grandparents all over the world have been recommending sleep to get over the flu for as long as anyone can remember.
+For as long as anyone can remember, grandparents all over the world have been recommending sleep to get over the flu (and other illnesses).
 Now, science is proving them right!
-There are also the tried and true ways of getting better sleep while you battle the sniffles.
+There are also the tried-and-true ways of getting better sleep while battling the sniffles.

 Sinus pressure gets better when your head is elevated above your body.
-When you lie down, postnasal drip can build up making your throat sore and trigger a cough.
+When you lie down, postnasal drip can build, making your throat sore and triggering a cough.
 Use your pillows to create a wedge that keeps you propped up, so you can breathe and sleep easier.

-Some cold and flu remedies contain a decongestant called pseudoephedrine or ephedrine which produce a stimulating affect that is not very conducive to sleep.
+Some cold and flu remedies contain a decongestant called pseudoephedrine (or ephedrine) which produces a stimulating affect that is not very conducive to sleep.
 These decongestants are best used for daytime use while antihistamines have a drowsy action that goes well with getting the most rest you can.

 Sure, alcohol may make you sleepy, but it dries you out and causes your sinuses to swell.

-Hot, decaffeinated tea with a little fresh lemon juice can immediately reduce runny nose symptoms.
+Hot, decaffeinated tea with a drop or two of fresh lemon juice can immediately reduce runny nose symptoms.
 In particular, ginger tea can help reduce muscle aches and generate a feeling of well-being.